documentationfor yFiles for HTML 3.0.0.1

 Missing visualizations when using SvgExport.encodeImagesBase64, Firefox

-In Firefox, using SvgExport.encodeImagesBase64 with SVG images that do not have width and height properties yields to empty data URIs, hence missing the visualization.
+In Firefox, using SvgExport.encodeImagesBase64 with SVG images that do not have width and height properties yields empty data URIs, hence missing the visualization.

-To workaround this Firefox behavior, make sure SVGs that are used in the diagram (e.g. with the ImageNodeStyle) always have proper width and height attributes or enable SvgExport.inlineSvgImages.
+To work around this Firefox behavior, make sure SVGs that are used in the diagram (e.g. with the ImageNodeStyle) always have proper width and height attributes or enable SvgExport.inlineSvgImages.

 Incorrect positioning of exported HtmlVisuals, Safari